+WRC-23 Agenda item 1.5 (2/2) to review the spectrum use and spectrum needs of existing services in the frequency band 470-960 MHz in Region 1 and consider possible regulatory actions in the frequency band 470-694 MHz in Region 1 on the basis of the review in accordance with Resolution 235 (WRC-15) CEPT position (cont.)
 CEPT is of the view that the primary allocation of the 470-862 MHz band to the broadcasting service in Region 1 shall remain, in order to enable the protection and development of incumbent usage of the broadcasting service.

-CEPT is of the view that any possible regulatory action by WRC-23 in the band 470-694 MHz shall not be in conflict with any provision of the GE06 Agreement.
+CEPT is of the view that any possible regulatory action by WRC-23 in the band 470 - 694 MHz shall not be in conflict with any provision of the GE06 Agreement.
 CEPT supports the continuation and development of the incumbent usage by PMSE (SAB/SAP) (in accordance with existing RR No. 5.296).
 CEPT supports the protection of the radioastronomy service within the frequency band 606-614 MHz, where required, to ensure its continued operation.
 CEPT is of the view that any decision on regulatory action(s) in the band 470-694 MHz at the WRC-23 shall consider regulatory action to protect RAS, taking into account RR No. 5.149.
 CEPT is currently of the view that no changes are necessary concerning RR No. 5.291A addressing the operation of wind profiler radars.

-All input contributions have now been presented within Sub Working Group 4C2.
-Detailed discussions around the specific proposals have not yet started.

-Two documents have been drafted to assist the work of SWG 4C2: a compilation document which consolidates all proposals into one document and a separate working document, which summarises and groups in tabular format the central aspects of each of the contributions.

-Discussions regarding the central focus for the work of the SWG are ongoing and some concerns remain around the structure of the "Summary" working document.

-Efforts are ongoing to ensure that all elements and interdependencies between the various proposals within each of the contributions are accurately captured in the Summary working document.
-It has also been stressed by CEPT that detailed consideration of the compilation document is key to progressing with the work of the SWG.

-AGENDA ITEM 1.6 - SUB-ORBITAL VEHICLES

-Sub Working Group 4B1 (Joe CRAMER, USA)

-to consider, in accordance with Resolution 772 (WRC-19), regulatory provisions to facilitate radiocommunications for sub-orbital vehicles.

-CEPT is of the view that a new WRC Resolution is required that:
+to consider, in accordance with Resolution 772 (WRC-19), regulatory provisions to facilitate radiocommunications for sub-orbital vehicles CEPT position CEPT is of the view that a new WRC Resolution is required that:

-- a new WRC Resolution is required that provides the conditions for the operation of terrestrial stations and earth stations fitted on board sub-orbital vehicles; - the new Resolution should not affect the operation of satellite launchers operating in the space operation service - in response to invites ITU-R 3 of Resolution 772 (WRC-19), CEPT has not currently identified any need for action to be taken after WRC-23 to identify additional spectrum for sub-orbital vehicles.
+- a new WRC Resolution is required that provides the conditions for the operation of terrestrial stations and earth stations fitted on board sub-orbital vehicles; - the new Resolution should not affect the operation of satellite launchers operating in the space operation service; - in response to invites ITU-R 3 of Resolution 772 (WRC-19), CEPT has not currently identified any need for action to be taken after WRC-23 to identify additional spectrum for sub-orbital vehicles.